 Lighting Requirements: Moderate

-You are buying one bunch, approx — three or more stems.
+You are buying one bunch, approx — three or more stems that are averaging 10" tall.

 Plants weight included with all bunched plants.